Cytomegalovirus (CMV)

 Antigenemia is defined as the detection of the CMV pp65 antigen in leukocytes.[9]

 The pp65 assay is used to detect messenger matrix proteins on the CMV virus, with either immunofluorescence assay or messenger RNA amplification.
-These proteins are typically expressed only during viral replication.
+These proteins typically are expressed only during viral replication.

 Antigen assays cannot be used in patients with leukopenia, as these tests detect antigen within neutrophils.